How to Make an Emotions Diary, Step by Step and with Examples

 There are many advantages of writing an emotions diary.
 When it comes to expressing how we have felt during the day, this type of diary allows us being aware of those emotions, what situations have triggered them, how we have behaved, how we have anticipated that they would get better or worse and, in addition, it allows us to reflect and find ways to better manage those feelings.
 In other words, it helps us develop our emotional intelligence and, consequently, brings us greater well-being.

-For example, this type of diary It is perfect for people who have many obsessive thoughts, thoughts that can be very limiting when doing work or studying Through the diary of emotions and writing them down on the days or in the moments and contexts in which they occur, we can see what the triggers are that cause us to have these types of thoughts and, thus, put a stop to them by avoiding them or directly getting rid of them. they.
+For example, this type of diary is perfect for people who have many obsessive thoughts, thoughts that can be very limiting when doing work or studying.
+Through the diary of emotions and writing them down on the days or in the moments and contexts in which they occur, we can see what the triggers are that cause us to have these types of thoughts and, thus, put a stop to them by avoiding them or directly getting rid of them. they.

 Emotions turned into art

 Emotion diaries are not only a good tool to bring emotional well-being to our lives, but they are also an authentic exercise in self-knowledge and development of our artistic skills.
-As we have commented, There are those who prefer to explain their emotions through written text, but this does not mean that we write in a dry and cold way how we feel We can use metaphors, comparisons, say that emotions have colors and tones or describe them by saying that they evoke a certain melody or song.
+As we have commented, there are those who prefer to explain their emotions through written text, but this does not mean that we write in a dry and cold way how we feel.
+We can use metaphors, comparisons, say that emotions have colors and tones or describe them by saying that they evoke a certain melody or song.

 However, if we are more visual people, the diary of emotions can be very useful for us to put many painting skills into practice.
-We can paint, draw, make diagrams, represent with abstract figures how we feel… The emotions diary It can be a true artistic work, a work of art made with our own lives, experiences, emotions, thoughts and feelings It is turning our emotions into art.
+We can paint, draw, make diagrams, represent with abstract figures how we feel… The emotions diary can be a true artistic work, a work of art made with our own lives, experiences, emotions, thoughts and feelings.
+It is turning our emotions into art.